 Indulge In These Mouthwatering Meat and Seafood Boxes

-10 tasty mail-order meat and seafood boxes worth sampling in 2021.
+10 tasty mail-order meat and seafood boxes worth sampling right now.

 There’s nothing quite like getting a box of high-quality steaks or fresh seafood delivered right to your door.
 Whether you’re the lucky recipient of a gift box or just upgrading your protein intake with mail-order offerings not typically available at your local grocer, butcher or fish store, it’s a great way to shake up any home cooking routine.

 Here, ten standout meat and seafood boxes worth sampling now.

 Butcher Pat LaFrieda–whose signature burger blends can be found everywhere from Shake Shack to New York’s upscale Minetta Tavern– recently beefed up his delivery business by teaming with ex-NFL quarterback Jay Cutler for CUTS monthly subscription boxes.

 The CUTS boxes can feature USDA Prime dry-aged New York strips, flank steaks, prime rib, heritage pork butt, chopped beef that’s grass-fed and corn-finished for optimal marbling and tenderness, and antibiotic-free whole chickens, thighs and drumsticks.
 Naturally, there’s also an NFL game day-oriented Tailgate Box with custom beef meatball mix, burger patties, all-beef hot dogs and pork sausages.

 For an even wider selection of meats, check out LaFrieda’s main delivery menu which offers additional burger blends, chops, sausages, roasts and steaks–including long-boned, 40-oz. black angus tomahawks as eye-catching as they are delicious–along with a solid selection of lamb, veal, chicken, turkey and jerky.
 Starting at $125.